Skip to content

 \[\mathcal{L}_{\text{C-GRPO}} = \mathbb{E}\left[\frac{1}{G}\sum_{i=1}^{G}\left(\text{clip}\left(\frac{\pi_\theta(o_i|q)}{\pi_{\theta_{old}}(o_i|q)}, 1-\epsilon, 1+\epsilon\right) A_i\right) - \beta \text{KL}(\pi_\theta \| \pi_{ref})\right]\]

-• Student network: Same architecture, compressed to 1-frame tokens (~122 tokens).
+• Student Network: Same architecture, compressed to 1 frame worth of tokens (~122 tokens).

-• Training data: Only 5K samples randomly drawn from Video-R1-260K (including video and image data).
+• Training Data: 5K samples randomly sampled from Video-R1-260K (video and image).

 • Group size \(G=8\), threshold \(\tau=0.6\).